-Capital gain from the sale of shares or property.
+Capital gain from the sale of shares or property

 Income tax is progressive, the higher your income the more tax you pay.

-- If you are a basic rate taxpayer, you pay the dividend ordinary rate of tax – 10%
+If you're a basic rate taxpayer, you pay tax at 7.5%

-- If you are a higher rate taxpayer, you pay the dividend upper rate – 32.5%
+If you're a higher rate taxpayer, you pay tax at 32.5%

-There are a number of assets that are not subject to Capital Gains Tax, for example, you do not pay any CGT when you sell your main home, irrespective of the profit made.
+There are a number of assets that aren't subject to Capital Gains Tax.
+For example, you don't pay any CGT when you sell your main home, irrespective of the profit made.
 Capital Gains Tax may apply to the sale of property/assets bought as an investment, and to the disposal of some stocks and shares.

 In the case of Capital Gains Tax, this is only be payable once your tax return has been submitted and your tax liability has been calculated by your tax adviser or HM Revenue & Customs (HMRC).